 Be given directions to read the policy.

 Be provided an opportunity to ask questions and have their questions answered.
-Questions regarding this policy may be directed to the employee’s immediate supervisor, another manager, or the agency, board, or commission human resources section, executive director, or chair, or the DAS Chief Human Resources Office as applicable.
+Questions regarding this policy may be directed to the employee’s immediate supervisor, another manager, or the agency, board, or commission human resources section, executive director, or chair, or DAS CHRO as applicable.

 Sign an acknowledgement indicating the employee has read the policy and had the opportunity to ask questions.
 The agency, board or commission must keep signed acknowledgements on file or use an electronic acknowledgment system to comply with this requirement.